ethereumjs/organization/docs/introduction.rst

 W2 - Library Modernization
 --------------------------

-``EthereumJS`` libraries provide robust and solid implementations surving the dedicated purposes.
+``EthereumJS`` libraries provide robust and solid implementations serving the dedicated purposes.
 Along there is an ongoing effort to integrate new `Javascript` respetively `TypeScript` language feature and adopt to new coding practices to provide the community with secure and easy-to-develop upon libraries